-2 These are targets only and not profit forecasts.
+&lt;sup>1 These are targets only and not profit forecasts.
 There can be no assurance that these targets will be met.

-3 Based on share price at 30 June 2014 and after adding back dividends paid since listing.
+$^2$ Based on share price at 30 June 2014 and after adding back dividends paid since listing.

-4 During the year ended 31 December 2013, the Company opted to adopt early Investment Entities (Amendments to IFRS 10, IFRS 12 and IAS 27), resulting in a restatement of 2013 interim results.
-The balance sheet and income statement under the Investment Basis and under IFRS are shown on pages 20 and 21.
+&lt;sup>3 During the year ended 31 December 2013, the Company opted to adopt early Investment Entities (Amendments to IFRS 10, IFRS 12 and IAS

+27), resulting in a restatement of 2013 interim results.